rockroman/PP3_The_Coach/README.md

 ### Forking the GitHub Repository
 1. Go to the GitHub repository
 2. Click on Fork button in top right corner
-3. You will then have a copy of the repository in your own GitHub account.
+3. Copy of the repository will be in your own GitHub account.

 ### Making a Local Clone
 1. Go to the GitHub repository